AY2425S2-CS2113-F11-1/tp/docs/UserGuide.md

 > `search /name P_NAME`

-- Returns the ID of the product that matches the given name.
+* Returns the ID of the product that matches the given name.
-- Tags:
+* Tags:
-  - `/name` → Name of product to search for.
+  * `/name` → Name of product to search for.
+* **Things to note:**
+  * P_NAME must be ONE word only. (due to implementation limitations)
+    * E.g. fresh milk must be written as fresh_milk. (i.e. replace spaces with underscores)
+    * This feature will be fixed in later versions.

 **Example:**